Safe events in Burnley

 If you’re hoping to have fairground rides as part of your event, we would hope that you are working with a member of the Showmens Guild (link to www.theshowmensguild.com ), or that you recognise the need to work in line with the Guild’s guidelines.
 These, for example, put limits on the number of events that can be organised within the vicinity of a site that has recently hosted a Guild member’s event.

-If you are thinking about having bouncy castles or other inflatables at your event, it is important that you act in line with this advice on insurance and safe operation - click here.
+If you are thinking about having bouncy castles or other inflatables at your event we will require site specific risk assessments in addition to the event organiser following HSE guidance, it is important that you act in line with this advice on insurance and safe operation - click here.

-And if you want to have an event within the town centre please contact Catherine Price, Town Centre Co-Ordinator, email@example.com, and look at the information and documents here (link to page with booking documents for town centre pitches).
+And if you want to have an event within the town centre please contact Amber Corns, Burnley Place Brand Manager, email@example.com, and look at the information and documents here (link to page with booking documents for town centre pitches).

 Please note that, under Burnley’s Market Charter, anyone proposing to set up a market type operation within a six and two thirds radius of the town centre market cannot do so without a licence.
 For more details, contact Marie Shaw on 01282 477300 or firstname.lastname@example.org